General FAQ’s

 FCFA units are dispatched according to information received by the 9-1-1 operator for the type of emergency occurring.
 Certain emergencies require a single unit response, such as a medical aid or smoke check, whereas a structure fire would require multiple units and possible additional assistance from CAL FIRE, our allied County Fire Department.
 The 9-1-1 dispatch center selects the nearest available FCFA resource using GPS technology.

 How much water is carried on the fire engine?
-All FCFA fire engines have 500 gallon water tanks.
-Other department vehicles have water tanks ranging from 300-400 gallons.
+All FCFA fire engines have 500- gallon water tanks.

-Why do you block traffic lanes at auto accidents—it seems like more lanes than necessary?
+Why do you block traffic lanes at auto accidents?

 Why do we have a 100-foot ladder truck?
-Truck 6645 is staffed with three (3) firefighters from Fire Station #1 in Arroyo Grande.
 The truck is a unique and vital tool for protecting the community.
-The ladder truck can help with elevated rescues, overcome setbacks, elevated water tower operations, and fire exposure protection, along with extrication (“jaws of life”).
-While you may think a 100-foot ladder may be “overkill,” deployment of the ladder is often times more about “reach” than height.
+The ladder truck can help with elevated rescues, overcome setbacks, elevated aerial master stream operations, exposure protection, vertical ventilation and extrication (“jaws of life”).
+While you may think a 100-foot ladder may be “overkill,” deployment of the ladder is often more about “reach” than height.
 Imagine the ladder truck responding to a multi-story apartment building that has street parking.
-The ladder truck will park in the middle of the street and still has to reach over the parked vehicle, sidewalk and to the appropriate place on the building.
 There are five (5) ladder trucks in our county with the next nearest truck in the City of San Luis Obispo.
 The ladder truck is an integral part of our favorable ISO rating (Insurance Service Office).
 This rating is used to compute fire insurance premiums for our residents and business owners.